ArthurSonzogni/chromiumos-platform2/power_manager/docs/adaptive_charging.md

 *   `adaptive_charging_enabled` - bool that enables/disables Adaptive Charging.
 *   `adaptive_charging_hold_percent` - Change the battery percentage at which to delay charging.
 Default value of `80`.
 Valid values are within [1, 99].
 *   `adaptive_charging_min_probability` - Change the min probability that is
     required from the prediction to delay charging.
 Default value of `0.2`.
     Valid values are within [0.0, 1.0].

+## Slow Charging

+As quick charging of a lithium-ion battery is detrimental to its capacity and ability to retain charge over time, slowing down charging where possible is beneficial for long-term battery health.
+Slow charging is a feature implemented in Adaptive Charging to limit the charge current to the battery when charging commences after the period of delay at 80% charge.

+When slow charging is enabled, Adaptive Charging will delay charging at 80% charge up until 3 hours before the charger is expected to be unplugged.
+A charge current limit of 0.1C (i.e., 10% of the battery's design capacity per hour) will be set when charging commences after the delay period.
+If the unplug time prediction moves earlier while slow charging, resulting in insufficient time to finish charging using the limited charge current, the charge current limit will be removed.

+The charge current limit is set via the EC and is run using the command `ectool chargecurrentlimit <max_current_mA>` where `max_current_mA` is the maximum charge current that will be supplied to the battery.

+The slow charging feature is yet to be launched and will be rolled out gradually via Finch, the Chrome experimentation framework.

 [Adaptive Charging]: https://chromium.googlesource.com/chromiumos/platform2/+/HEAD/power_manager/powerd/policy/adaptive_charging.h
 [PowerManagementPolicy]: https://chromium.googlesource.com/chromiumos/platform2/system_api/+/HEAD/dbus/power_manager/policy.proto